 Emergency plans and drills are necessary for all facilities to help ensure a safe, effective, and efficient evacuation.
-All residential facilities are required to have emergency plans.
-Fire drills are conducted each fall and spring semester on each residential facility.
-Each staff member working and/or residing in residential halls must be aware of the emergency plans, how to execute an evacuation, and proper notification procedures for prompt emergency response.
+All Campus Living Communities are required to have emergency plans.
+Fire drills are conducted each fall and spring semester on each Campus Living Communities.
+Each staff member working and/or residing in Campus Living Communities must be aware of the emergency plans, how to execute an evacuation, and proper notification procedures for prompt emergency response.
 The plan includes floor plans indicating exit locations, telephone numbers for emergency contact of occupants and responders, all egress notification procedures, evacuation procedures, and assembly area for accountability.
 If a fire or smoke detector alarm sounds, immediately vacate the building via the nearest stairwell and proceed at least 100 feet outside the building until a university official or Fire Safety Officer allows you to reenter.
 Full cooperation in any evacuation is required for the safety of all involved.
 In the event a full or partial evacuation of campus is required, the university does have established procedures and protocols that describe the organization, assigns responsibilities, and specifies actions required to conduct the evacuation in a safe and orderly fashion.
+Additional information on Fire Safety and Evacuation Plans can be found at https://in.nau.edu/wp-content/uploads/sites/226/2023/05/CERAMICS-COMPLEX-FIRE-SAFETY-AND-EVACUATION-PLAN.pdf.
+Download the NAU Safe App and click on Take Action Guidance for other emergency response information.